 All of these activities are possible due to its close proximity to the neighbouring island of Aneityum.
 The residents of Aneityum believe that Mystery Island is home to ghosts and therefore will not live there.
 But there is nothing to be afraid of when visiting Mystery Island, except perhaps the toilets, which are very basic.
 Fortunately, the cruise ship is just a tender ride away but it’s worth bringing your own toilet paper (just in case).

 Cruise ships that visit Mystery Island: Radiance of the Seas, Ovation of the Seas, Voyager of the Seas, Serenade of the Seas, P&O Pacific Aria, P&O Pacific Dawn, P&O Pacific Explorer, P&O Pacific Adventure, Carnival Splendor and Carnival Spirit.
-For further details, check out this guide to Mystery Island cruises.

 A popular South Pacific cruise destination is Mare Island.
 If you’re looking for lots of attractions and shopping, this port is not for you but if you’re in search of beaches, blue water and snorkeling spots – this is a winner.